 The resin hardens the aggregate, making it more durable and suitable for jet washing, for example.
 Although these resins tend to be more expensive than other options, they can have a lifespan of at least 10 years.

 Two-part epoxy resins are available in different colours to complement your paving choice.
 It is especially important to seal permeable natural stones before installation.
 This is to prevent resin getting into the stone and leaving an epoxy film over the surface of the slab.

 As a sand-based product, two-part epoxy resins have a granular appearance.
 Some, like VDW 815, have a finer texture, which is more suited to contemporary and porcelain patios.
 We suggest you have a minimum of two people to apply the product because you will need to work quickly.

-For the best finish, joints should be as dry as possible with no standing water sitting in them when you apply the grout.
+For the best finish, joints should be as dry as possible with no standing water sitting in them when you apply the paving grout.
 You’ll need to wipe surfaces clean with a damp sponge within 30 minutes, so we recommend you have a minimum of two people to do the job.
-Sponge off diagonally across the joints to avoid dragging any grout out.
+Sponge off diagonally across the joints to avoid dragging any of the paving grout out.